 Zinc is mainly found in meat, dairy, fish (herring), brown bread, legumes, and rice.

 The substance resveratrol is found in, among other things, red wine, peanuts, and dark chocolate.
 It is also available in the form of a dietary supplement.
-In a previous study, the researchers showed that resveratrol lowers blood sugar in people without type 2 diabetes.
-That led to the question: is this related to the cells' sensitivity to insulin, so that they can better absorb sugar?
+Resveratrol lowers blood sugar in people without type 2 diabetes.
+A 60-day resveratrol supplementation significantly reduced fasting blood sugar and HbA1c levels compared to baseline measurements.

 According to the U.S. Department of Agriculture, American adults need more of the following nutrients.